Zebiano/Labeler/README.md

         Delete all existing labels in repository.

     -u, --upload-labels
-        Upload custom labels.
+        Upload custom labels to repository.

-    -n, --new-label
-        Launch interactive CLI to store new labels in the labels.json file.

     -f, --force
         Does not ask for user confirmation.